 - Chew gum.
-I honestly put down my lack of pot operative bleeding to the fact that I chewed gum constantly!
-Chewing produces saliva, saliva helps to heal the open wounds.
-I knew two others at the time around my age who had their tonsils removed, the one who chewed gum had no bleeding, the one who didn’t ended up back in hospital with bleeding.
+I honestly put down my lack of post-operative bleeding to the fact that I chewed gum constantly!
+Chewing produces saliva, saliva helps to heal open wounds.
+I knew two others at the time around my age who had their tonsils removed, the one who chewed gum had no bleeding, and the one who didn’t ended up back in hospital with bleeding.
+Twice!

 - Drink a daily pro-biotic.
-Your open wounds make your more susceptible to infection so build up your defense system.
+Your open wounds make you more susceptible to infection so build up your defense system.

 - Use a dual-action lozenge.
-Find a lozenge that acts as both and anesthetic to numb the pain and an antibiotic to fight infection.
+Find a lozenge that acts as both an anesthetic to numb the pain and an antibiotic to fight infection.

 My throat was extremely swollen, and eating was difficult.
-I managed a few bites of a sandwich and a couple of crisp before I gave in to sleep.
+I managed a few bites of a sandwich and a couple of crisps before I gave in to sleep.
 The next day I was told I could not go home until I had eaten a meal.
-Reluctantly I ordered some toast and managed to eat it—it was stone cold by time I got to the last slice.
+Reluctantly I ordered some toast and managed to eat it—it was stone cold by the time I got to the last slice.
 My throat was really starting to hurt and the scabbing that was starting to form felt extremely uncomfortable.
 My mouth tasted awful no matter how many times I rinsed or brushed my teeth!

 I was told to rest for two weeks and not expose myself to many others outside of my immediate family, as I was more susceptible to infections in the beginning.
 I spent two whole weeks at home and hated it.
 The pain became unbearable for several days, to the point where I was crying out for the next dose of painkillers.
 Eating became harder with each day and due to the scabs that had formed, my throat felt smaller and tighter.
-Initially I had been prescribed anti-inflammatory tablets as my tongue kept swelling up from the pain—it turns out they gave me too high a dosage that resulted in me vomiting stomach acid for over 8 hours.
+Initially, I had been prescribed anti-inflammatory tablets as my tongue kept swelling up from the pain—it turns out they gave me too high a dosage that resulted in me vomiting stomach acid for over eight hours.
 Let’s just say that doesn’t mix very well with open wounds.

-Around day 8 or 9, the scabbing finally started to fall away—and yes, it is as gross as it sounds!
+Around day eight or nine, the scabbing finally started to fall away—and yes, it is as gross as it sounds!
 As it did so, my throat started to relax and I was much more comfortable.
 Eating became easier and I could almost finish a meal whilst it was still warm.

 Once the two weeks were up I still felt a little weary and lethargic.
 The wounds did not completely heal for at least another two weeks, and I had several bouts of pain and swelling.